 In a distributed storage system, files are broken down into stripes, and these stripes are then replicated into chunks to ensure data availability and fault tolerance.
 There are two popular methods for replicating file chunks: replicated encoding and erasure encoding.

-Replicated encoding is where file chunks are simply duplicated, with each copy stored on a separate storage node.
+Replicated encoding is where file chunks are simply duplicated, with each copy stored on a separate storage node, as shown in illustration 1.
 A single node can hold chunks from various stripes.

 Common replication factors include r=2 or r=3.
-The storage space required directly increases with the replication factor; for example, r=3 means you're using three times the space of the original data.
+The storage space required directly increases with the replication factor.

-An original file or message is divided into k data blocks.
+A file is divided into k data blocks.
 From these k blocks, m additional parity blocks are computed.
-The total number of blocks then becomes n = k + m.
+The total number of blocks then becomes n = k + m, as shown in illustration 2.

 - k: Number of original data blocks.